rsalmei/alive-progress/README.md

 > Deprecated: there's still a `bar(text='message')` to update the situational message, but that did not allow you to update it without also changing the bar position, which was inconvenient.
 > Now they are separate methods, and the message can be changed whenever you want.
-> `DeprecationWarning`s should be displayed to alert you if needed, please update your software to `bar.text('message')`, since this will be removed in the next version.
+> `DeprecationWarning`s should be displayed to alert you if needed, please update your software to `bar.text('message')`, since this will be removed in the next major version (2.0).

 ![alive-progress messages](https://raw.githubusercontent.com/rsalmei/alive-progress/master/img/print-hook.gif)